Rob Webber

-Rob Webber (born 1 August 1986) is a former rugby union player.
+Rob Webber (born 1 August 1986) is an English former rugby union player.
 Webber's position of choice was as at hooker and he could also play in the back-row.
 He is currently assistant coach at Saracens.

 Club career

-He played for Leeds Carnegie in the 2004–05 European Challenge Cup.
-Webber joined London Wasps ahead of the 2005–06 season.
+Webber played for Leeds Carnegie in the 2004–05 EPCR Challenge Cup.
+In 2005 Webber left Leeds to join London Wasps.
 After initially breaking into the Wasps team as an open-side flanker, Webber established himself as the club's first choice hooker during the 2008–09 season.
-His form in the 2009–10 season saw him made Wasps captain during the absence of Tom Rees, and in March 2010 he agreed a new two-year deal with the club.
+His form in the 2009–10 season saw him made Wasps captain during the absence of Tom Rees.

-In January 2012 he signed with Bath Rugby a three-year deal starting from the 2012–13 season.

-On 1 February 2016, Webber has signed for rivals Sale Sharks on a two-year deal from the 2016–17 season.
+In January 2012 it was announced that Webber would join Bath Rugby on a three-year deal starting from the 2012–13 season.
+He scored two tries against his former club Wasps during the 2013–14 European Challenge Cup semi-final but missed the final due to injury which they lost against Northampton Saints.
+The following season saw him play in the 2015 Premiership final as Bath were defeated by Saracens to finish league runners-up.

+On 1 February 2016, it was confirmed that Webber would leave Bath to join rivals Sale Sharks.
+He started in their 2019 European Challenge Cup semi-final defeat against La Rochelle.

-In March 2020 Webber announced he would be leaving Sale Sharks at the end of the season to take up a role as forwards coach at Jersey Reds.
+In March 2020 Webber announced he would be leaving Sale at the end of that season to take up a role as forwards coach at Jersey Reds.
 Following the departure of Ed Robinson, in July 2021 Webber was promoted to the role of Head Coach ahead of season 2021-22.
+After Jersey encountered financial issues he took up a new role with Chicago Hounds.
+In 2024 Webber joined Saracens' coaching staff.

 International career

 Webber represented England at U16, U18 and U19 level.
-He competed for England at the 2006 Under 21 Rugby World Championship.

-He represented England at the 2008 London Sevens.
+He was part of the England squad that finished fifth at the 2006 Under 21 Rugby World Championship.
+Webber represented England at the 2008 London Sevens.